metabase/metabase/docs/developers-guide.md

 yarn test
 ```

-which will run unit, timezones and Cypress end-to-end tests in sequence.
+which will run unit and Cypress end-to-end tests in sequence.

 ### Cypress end-to-end tests